sintijab/to-do/README.md

  Single page app built with ReactJS and Redux state management configured Webpack with Babel, PostCSS, SASS loaders css modules has been used for local class names, mixins are used for breakpoints useful for mobile-first development.
  For managing state across all application I prefer using Redux.
 Container folder has been excluded but for apps with higher complexity and larger structure could be placed in different folder separately.
 For API calls I prefer using XHR because of flexibility and more clear status of calls.
+I have not used axios but since for development it contains less code and uses the same xmlhttp request approach, I would agree to use this module in other projects.
 I have tried to limit the number of api calls and using store sharing by props and managing component state for better performance.
 For JWT authentication I have used cookies to store the key.

  to-do list simple task management system meets requirements:
   //display a list of tasks